-- Note 2: There are three types of relationship with the transaction parties; mark the type (there is no need to repeatedly disclose the same transaction between parent and subsidiary companies or between subsidiary companies.
-For example, if a parent company discloses a transaction with a subsidiary does not have to disclose the transaction again): - (1) Parent company with a subsidiary. - (2) A subsidiary with the parent company. - (3) A subsidiary with a subsidiary. - Note 3: For the calculation of the ratio of the transaction amount to the total consolidated revenue or total assets; if the item is classified as an asset or liability, the ratio is calculated with its ending balance as a percentage over the total consolidated assets; if the item is classified as an income, the ratio is calculated with the income accumulated at the end of the period as a percentage over the total consolidated revenue. - Note 4: The standard for disclosing the transaction information above between the parent company and a subsidiary is that the amount of purchase, sale, and receivables from related parties reaches NT\$100 million or 20% of the paid-in capital. - Note 5: The transaction price is similar to that of the general customer, with a collection period of 120 days monthly settlement. - Note 6: Transaction prices are negotiated and the collection period is monthly settlement 90 days. - Note 7: Please refer to the description in Table 1 for the transaction information of the related party's capital loan and its receivables amounting to NT\$100 million or over 20% of the paid-in capital.
+- (1) Fill in 0 for the parent company - (2) Subsidiaries are numbered in sequence in each company type starting numerically from 1. - Note 2: There are three types of relationship with the transaction party; just mark the type (there is no need to repeatedly disclose the same transaction between parent and subsidiary companies or between subsidiary companies.
+For example, if a parent company discloses a transaction with a subsidiary, the subsidiary does not have to repeat the disclosure of the transaction; if a subsidiary discloses a transaction with another subsidiary does not have to disclose the transaction again): - (1) Parent company with a subsidiary. - (2) A subsidiary with the parent company. - (3) A subsidiary with a subsidiary. - Note 3: For the calculation of the ratio of the transaction amount to the total consolidated revenue or total assets, if it belongs to the account of assets and liabilities, it shall be calculated in the way that the ending balance accounts for the total consolidated assets; if it belongs to the account of income it shall be calculated in the way that the accumulated amount in the period end accounts for the total consolidated revenue. - Note 4: The standard for disclosing the transaction information above between the parent company and a subsidiary is that the amount of purchase, sale and receivables from related parties reaches NT\$100 million or 20% of the paid-in capital. - Note 5: The transaction price is similar to that of the general customer, with a collection period of 120 days monthly settlement. - Note 6: Transaction prices are negotiated and the collection period is monthly settlement 90 days. - Note 7: Please refer to the description in Table 1 for the transaction information of the related party's capital loan and its receivables amounting to NT\$100 million or over 20% of the paid-in capital.